boderg/the-bread-shed/TESTING.md

 - I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.
 - The screenshot shows a pass in relation to the css file that was validated by copy and paste method.
-- The copy and paste method was used because the validator is trying to validate all of the bootstrap that has been used.
+- The copy and paste method was used because the validator is trying to validate the bootstrap elements that have been used.
-- The link is for the URL test method and showws amny warnings due to the bootstrap elements and vendor specific styles used.
+- The link is for the URL test method and shows many warnings due to the bootstrap elements and vendor specific styles used.

 | File | Jigsaw URL | Screenshot | Notes |
 | --- | --- | --- | --- |